Pocket/admin-api/README.md

   - The easiest way to get around this is to flush the cache with `echo 'flush_all' | nc localhost 11211`
   - Restarting the memcache container also works to flush the cache

-## Client API Schema/Naming Conventions
+## Admin API Schema/Naming Conventions

 The general principles guiding these are:
 * What are GraphQl's own recommendations (Looking at http://spec.graphql.org/)